botworld-wiki/beatburger.github.io/index.md

 layout: default
 permalink: /
-title: Botworld Adventure community Wiki
+title: Botworld Adventure Wiki, by the community
 description: Everything about every Bot, Ability, Map,.. anything in Botworld !
 All the best Tips, Guides, and Resources the Botworld Adventure community could gather.

 ---